Skip to content

 • Biotin or Vitamin B7

-After any kind of surgery, it is only logical to think of eating foods that are rich in nutrients and vitamins; that can help replenish the body and improves its ability to heal.
+After any surgery, it is only logical to consider eating nutrient-rich foods; these can help replenish the body and improve its ability to heal.
 Despite the lack of strong evidence suggesting a low-carb diet is beneficial after a hair transplant, a lot of people are still not sure whether it is the right kind of diet for them just after having their surgery.
 This article will explain what a low-carb diet is, how it can affect your hair, and its growth in the case of a hair transplant.

 What is a low-carb or ketogenic diet?

-A low carb diet and a ketogenic diet are mostly the same.
+A low-carb diet and a ketogenic diet are mostly the same.
 The main difference between the two is the amount of carbohydrate intake.
-While a low-carb diet allows intake in amounts between 50-150 grams daily, the ketogenic diet restricts it to less than 50 grams per day.
+While a low-carb diet allows 50-150 grams per day, the ketogenic diet restricts it to less than 50 grams per day.

 In a low-carb diet, there is a limit on the intake of carbohydrate-based foods, with other foods like proteins, fats, and vegetables forming most of the daily intake.
-Similarly, in ketogenic diets, the carbohydrate intake is even more limited, with a focus on consuming mostly fat-based foods and some proteins.
+Similarly, in ketogenic diets, carbohydrate intake is even more limited, with a focus on fat-based foods and some protein.

-Generally, the principle behind low-carb and ketogenic diets is to starve the body of excess amounts of sugar from carbohydrate foods, which is usually stored in the body as fats.
-When the body gets starved of carbs, and draws its fuel from fats, it enters a state of ketosis; which occurs when the ketones from the breakdown of the fatty foods we eat become the body’s preferred fuel source, instead of the regular glucose from carbohydrates.1 As a result stored fat reserves start to get used up for fuel causing the weight loss effect that’s attributed to these kind of diets.
+Generally, the principle behind low-carb and ketogenic diets is to starve the body of excess sugar from carbohydrate foods, which is usually stored as fat.
+When the body gets starved of carbs and draws its fuel from fats, it enters a state of ketosis, which occurs when the ketones from the breakdown of the fatty foods we eat become the body’s preferred fuel source, instead of the regular glucose from carbohydrates.1

 What to eat after a hair transplant

-The health of our hair is highly dependent on our nutritional profile.
+The health of our hair depends heavily on our nutritional profile.
 In fact, hair loss can be the body’s first reaction to a nutritional deficiency.
 Usually, a deficiency in one or more nutrients and vitamins such as zinc, iron, and Vitamin D can cause hair loss.
-Besides, research-based findings have already established solid links between nutritional deficiency and the structure and growth of the hair.3
+Besides, research-based findings have already established clear links between nutritional deficiencies and the structure and growth of hair.3

-In addition, protein intake can also be important in aiding hair growth.
+In addition, protein intake can be essential for hair growth.
 A diet that’s deficient in protein has been found to promote hair loss4.

-After a hair transplant, it usually takes a few months for the hair roots to grow and develop completely.
-And during this process, patients ought to have a balanced healthy diet to aid hair growth and wound healing.
+After a hair transplant, it usually takes a few months for the hair roots to grow and develop fully.
+During this process, patients should maintain a balanced, healthy diet to support hair growth and wound healing.

-We have highlighted important nutrients and vitamins below to aid your recovery after a hair transplant.
+We have highlighted essential nutrients and vitamins below to aid your recovery after a hair transplant.

 Proteins